-Only high school students are permitted to have these on the school property and they may only be used for academic purposes with authorization from the student's teacher.
+Only those students taking high school courses are permitted to have these on the school property and they may only be used for academic purposes with authorization from the student's teacher.
 Headphones or "ear buds" will require the consent of the teacher supervising the student during use.